UnbubbleHub/sources/docs/CONTRIBUTING.md

   config + inputs.
 Avoid hidden state.
 When you cache, cache transparently.
   When you call an LLM, log the prompt and the parsed result.

-These aren't slogans — they map directly onto reviewer questions.
-If a PR makes the meta-level *less* visible (more hardcoded weights, less configurable axes, hidden filtering), reviewers will push back.

 ---

 ## Ways to contribute